Waldemar Bergendahl: Life and career

 Bergendahl was born in April 1933 in Årsunda.
 He grew up on a farm between Årsunda and Gästrike-Hammarby.
 His parents were farmers with cows, horses, chickens, pigs and many other animals.
 Bergendahl later went to University in Gävle.
 Then he moved to Stockholm.

 In 1957 Bergendahl lived along with the production manager of Europafilm in an apartment in Stockholm.
 The production manager told Bergendahl to apply for a job at the film company.
 One year later, Bergendahl was part of the film crew of Miss April, a film with Gunnar Björnstrand and Gaby Stenberg in the leading roles.
 At that time he did know anything about film work, so he tried to help wherever he could.

 Bergendahl dreamed of becoming an actor, but realized soon that he was not suitable for the job.
 However, he wanted to continue working in the film industry and therefore decided to work as a producer.

 In 1963 Bergendahl produced the film Raven's End.
 In 1984 he started working with Astrid Lindgren and produced Ronia, the Robber's Daughter.
-His film My Life as a Dog (1988) was nominated as the best non English film for the British Academy Film Award.
+His film My Life as a Dog (1988) was nominated as the best non English film for the British Academy Film Awards.

 Bergendahl produced around 120 films.
 He worked along with Astrid Lindgren, Tage Danielsson, Bo Widerberg, Lasse Hallström, Helena Bergström and many others.
 He always selected the employees for his films himself.

 In 2010 Bergendahl was honored as a film producer by winning the Hedersguldbaggen.